Vishalkande26/weather-app2/README.md

 this is weather app.
-used html, css and js..
+used html, css and js.